 It was previously shown that females lived longer, had lower stress hormone levels, and had more surviving offspring when they had close, long-lasting relationships with other females.
 Dominance rank is significant for males, with alpha-males living longer than some lower-ranking males, but this wasn’t true for females.

-The researchers characterized the baboon behavior as nice, aloof or loner from well-known character traits.
+The researchers characterized the baboon behavior as nice, aloof, or loner from well-known character traits.
 They also tested the baboons for levels of glucocorticoid stress hormones.

 Females who scored high on the nice meter were friendly to all females.
 They were the most often approached by other females and were the most sociable in general.
 Aloof females, though less sociable than their nice counterparts, still maintained stable relationships.
-Loner animals were less stable and had higher stress hormone levels that the other two groups.
+Loner animals were less stable and had higher stress hormone levels than the other two groups.